ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 **Recommended approach:**
 To ensure a meaningful comparison and avoid time-related errors, it is advised to **merge multiple outputs** together before running ILAMB.

+Some output paths do not contain the corresponding NetCDF files, which may cause the program to raise an error due to missing data.
+Please be cautious when selecting data.